zlannik/SoundTap/README.md

 It's a single python scrpit that utilizes the pyaudio library, and tkinter for its GUI.
 It uses multi-threading & redunancy techniques to ensure stability.

 It's also the first program I have created which I use regularly.

+# Installation
+Downloading the SoundTap.py file runs the program.

+However, SoundTap is best used as an .exe application

+1. Download SoundTap.py from this page to your downloads folder
+2. open your computer's terminal
+3. enter -> pip install pyinstaller
+4. enter -> cd downloads
+6. enter -> pyinstaller SoundTap.py --onefile --windowed
+5. SoundTap will be in the user\downloads\dist
+6. Drag to desktop, delete uneeded SoundTap.py file & dist folder